JamesWheadon/QuizAppClient/README.md

 -   Well designed app that’s responsive on desktop, mobile and tablet devices.
 -   Over 90% test coverage on client side, and 100% Server side.
 -   Implemented Sockets to handle multiple players.
--   additional features such as leaderboards, chat and icons successfully fully implemented.
+-   additional features such as leaderboards, chat and icons successfully implemented.

 ### Challenges